 A parallel import is when a business sells a product that has been brought into Australia, but the business doesn’t have the specific permission of the product’s manufacturer to sell the product in Australia.
 Parallel imports are sometimes called grey imports or direct imports.

-Some indicators that a product may be a parallel import include:
+A product may be a parallel import if:

-- the purchase price is cheaper than you would ordinarily expect to pay for the product in Australia
+- the price is significantly lower than a consumer would expect to pay for the product in Australia

-- the product is not otherwise available in the Australian market
+- the product is not available from any Australian sellers

 - the product is refurbished rather than brand new.